How To Use DPC Frontier

 Are you a fellow attorney?

 We are glad you are here as well.
 You have likely been approached by a physician wanting to practice a low cost, high quality type of medicine in a business model previously unknown to you.
 You will need to determine whether the physician's proposed business model amounts to the "unlawful sale of insurance" or an illegal HMO arrangement and take contractual / practice design steps to mitigate these risks.
-The states listed (and linked) on our "states" page will guide you to any state specific issues we are aware of in your location.
+The states listed (and linked) on our "states" page will guide you to any state specific issues we are aware of in your jurisdiction.
 Some states are in bold for emphasis, and these have passed DPC law which usually clarifies some of the risk issues articulated above.
 Please let us know if we can be of any assistance.

 Are you a fellow health policy researcher?